lambdastackio/aws-sdk-rust/README.md

 ## Inspiration
 If you need access to other AWS systems instead of S3 then take a look at rusoto (https://github.com/rusoto/rusoto).
 Initial inspiration comes from there, Python Boto3 and aws-sdk-go.

+## Library Development
+### Paths
+Structure is broken down into the following paths: common errors s3

+### XML
+AWS S3 uses XML for transmitting and receiving (headers too).
+At this time there are no good implementations of XML Serialization (serde works for Deserialization) so each XML construct for sending and receiving from S3 had to be defined with a parser/writer (project rusoto did the heavy lifting in this area).

+Other AWS Services primarily use JSON and De/Serialization is possible for those service.